OvercodedStack/C-API-Implementation-Manus-VR/README.md

 Manus VR SDK V1.1.1
 Visual Studio 2017 or C++ compatible IDE

+## Quick Start

+Load the solution file for the program.
+Compile the program with your required needs and then run as needed.

+**Note**: The ManusVR Folder has to be located within the program's properties if you have it or localted in a folder next to the source files.
+Ex:

+//(C++ API/Source
+**//Libs/Manus**

 ## Use
 This API was OOP designed with the use of the header-only SDK provided by Manus.
 The program is split into 4 header and implementation files as stated below: